 One of the best and simplest remedies for a cold is rest (my dad swore by this remedy).
 Pregnancy can be tiring enough on its own, and this added exhaustion may hinder the body’s ability to fight a cold.
 Heidi Murkoff and her co-authors, in What to Expect When You’re Expecting, say, “Taking a cold to bed doesn’t necessarily shorten its duration, but if your body is begging for some rest, be sure to listen.”
 While sleeping or laying down, use extra pillows to elevate your head; this may ease a stuffy nose and prevent coughing fits.

-Breastfeeding moms should be drinking more fluids to begin with; to treat a cold, increase fluids even more.
+Breastfeeding and pregnant moms should be drinking more fluids to begin with; to treat a cold, increase fluids even more.
 Murkoff explains, “Fever, sneezes and a runny nose will cause your body to lose fluids that you and your body need.”
 Try hot teas and chicken soup (see below), hot diluted grapefruit or orange juice, or just keep a cup of water close and sip regularly.

 Treating Sore Throats